siriusnottin/mygallery/README.md

 These are the modifications I want to apply to my project in the near future:

 - Use of React
+- Use of webpack and Yarn instead of gulp and npm
 - Create a WordPress plugin
 - Instead of using fake pictures, use an [real API](https://api.ap.org/media/v/docs/api/) to automatically grab actual pictures.
 - Build the newsletter for real